Generative methods for sampling transition paths in molecular dynamics: Generating transition paths with Variational AutoEncoders

 Reordering the terms in \eqref{eq:var-objective}, we obtain:

 The term on the right hand side of the previous equality is called the \textit{Evidence Lower Bound} (ELBO).
-On the one hand, for $p_{\theta}(q)$ fixed, solving the minimization problem \eqref{eq:var-inference} is equivalent to maximizing the ELBO with respect to the variational distribution $\pi(z|q)$.
-On the other hand, since $\mathsf{KL}(\pi(z|q)||p_{\theta}(z|q))\geq 0$, the ELBO is a lower bound on the marginal log-likelihood $\log p_{\theta}(q)$.
+Maximizing this quantity achieves two aims: \begin{itemize} \item since $\mathsf{KL}(\pi(z|q)||p_{\theta}(z|q))\geq 0$, the ELBO is a lower bound on the marginal log-likelihood $\log p_{\theta}(q)$.
 Thus, maximizing the ELBO with respect to $\theta$ provides a proxy for the maximum likelihood estimate of parameter $\theta$.
-Note that this is an important goal, since approximating~$\theta$ yields an approximation to the distribution of the observed data~$\mathbf{q}$, and thus allows to generate new samples.
+Note that this is an important goal, since approximating~$\theta$ yields an approximation to the distribution of the observed data~$\mathbf{q}$, and thus allows to generate new samples. \item Maximizing the ELBO also leads to decreasing~$\mathsf{KL}(\pi(z|q)||p_{\theta}(z|q)) \geq 0$.
+In view of~\eqref{eq:var-inference}, this provides an approximation of the intractable posterior distribution~$p_\theta(z|q)$, called ``encoder'' or ``recognition model''.
+The better this approximation is, the tighter the ELBO lower bound is. \end{itemize}

 \paragraph{Variational autoencoders.} The idea of variational inference is to choose a class of distributions~$\Pi$ which is consistent with our intuition of the problem, and yields a tractable optimization problem.
 Variational Autoencoders rely on a different class of distributions~$\Pi$, defined as follows: